 To ensure effective involvement of parents and to support a partnership among the school, parents, and the community to improve student academic achievement, our school:

 Shall provide such other reasonable support for parental involvement activities as parents may request.

-Parents and stakeholders will complete surveys, email teachers, or meet in person.
+Parents and stakeholders will complete surveys, email or phone teachers, and/or meet in person.